buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 ..
 Note:: The ``--tags`` is used for discovering buildspec file and not filtering tests by tag.

-You can also build by multiple tags by providing tagnames as comma seperated list.
+You can specify multiple tag names as a comma separated list.
 In the example below we build all tests with tag names ``pass``, ``fail`` and ``network``.

 .. dropdown:: ``buildtest build -t pass,fail -t network``